petrelharp/madison-sept-2018/madison-2018-talk.md

 ![](figs/slim_timing.png){width=60%}
 :::

-## What else can you do with the trees?
+## What else can you do with the tree sequence?

 > - recording ancient samples
 > - true ancestry reconstruction